kaiyungtan/Real-Estate-data-analysis/README.md

 13	9000–9999 :  Province de Flandre-Orientale

-- create new column Price/m3
+- create new column Price/m3 (Creating this value now helps to drop columns that have missing m3 or price).
 ### Data Analysis